jamaltheatlantean/BuyTickets/README.md

 ## Contact

 Jamaltheatlantean [Gabriel Isobara]
-Send me a tweet - [@twitter](https://twitter.com/ThatAtlantean)
+Connect with me on [@twitter](https://twitter.com/ThatAtlantean)

-Or write me a mail - jamaltheatlantean@gmail.com
+Or send me an email to - jamaltheatlantean@gmail.com